chinapedia/wikipedia.abstract.en/Page/Epistle_to_the_Galatians.md

 Outline

-PaulT.jpg's depiction of "Saint Paul Writing His Epistles", 16th century (Blaffer Foundation Collection, Houston, Texas).
+'s depiction of "Saint Paul Writing His Epistles", 16th century (Blaffer Foundation Collection, Houston, Texas).
 Lightfoot notes with respect to verse 6:11 that at this point "the apostle takes the pen from his amanuensis, and the concluding paragraph is written with his own hand".[28]]]The citation here is based on the content of the gospel.
 Alternative outlines have been introduced based on the rhetorical form of the letter.[29]

 Galatians